 (36) Registered Dental Hygienist

 (38) Registered Nurse-Specialty Care

 (39) Registered Respiratory Therapists

 The above list is for illustrative purposes.
 Health Professionals electing to join Market America as HPs or HP1s must ensure that the UnFranchise Business with Market America does not conflict with laws and regulations governing their profession.

 (A) Subject to any professional ethical code and/or regulation application to them, HP1s and HP UnFranchise Owners may only sell and/or distribute Market America products to their patients, clients and immediate family members.

-(B) Market America highly recommends that each HP1 or HP UnFranchise Owner provide a Commission Disclosure Statement to each patient to whom he/she sells a Market America product, informing the purchaser that he/she will receive a profit or commission on the sale of Market America product.
+(B) Market America highly recommends that each HP1 or HP UnFranchise Owner provides a Commission Disclosure Statement to each patient to whom they sell a Market America product, informing the purchaser that they will receive a profit or commission on the sale of Market America product.

 Market America shall consider each married couple as a single UnFranchise Business.
 Therefore, married couples cannot have separate UnFranchise Businesses.
 If two current UnFranchise Owners become married or plan to become married, they must contact the Compliance Department for instructions, as marriage between UnFranchise Owners can impact a variety of policies, including the prohibition of multiple UnFranchise Businesses.
 If an UnFranchise Owner is married, a copy of the UnFranchise Owner’s marriage license should be submitted to the Compliance Department in order to add the UnFranchise Owner’s spouse to the UnFranchise Business.